Alberthua-Perl/perl-project-demo/README.md

 ## Perl Learning and Project Demo

-- 🐫 The repository includes Bioinfomatrics about NGS, system-admin scripts and so on.
+### 💪 We all *NEVER* forget Perl.

-- 💪 We all never forget Perl.
+🐫 The repository includes Bioinfomatrics about NGS, system-admin scripts and so on.